joyy-frontend/first-final-project/README.md

 ## WOOF GANG
 ![Project Logo](assets/img/logo.png)

-## This is the website that offers professional pet grooming services.
+## My Website is about a store that provide service for taking care of dogs.

+## My Website has Home, Grooming, Company (About, Contact) pages.

 ### Author: HYE RI KO (Joy)